 Measurement of Progress Toward Watershed Goals

-The GLA will obtain and maintain records of phosphorus tracking annually in third and fourth quarter.
+The GLA will annually obtain from the Land Conservation Departments records of phosphorus reduction tracking in the third and fourth quarter.
 The LMPT will internally approve these annual numbers before publication in any external communications.

 The phosphorus tracking plan has several activity classifications: background; non-point agriculture; non-regulated urban, and point sources.
-The consistent tracking and standard operation procedures for phosphorus calculations to all partners.
+The LMPT will develop consistent tracking and standard operation procedures for phosphorus calculations to all partners.

 The primary point of contact for these tracking activities are outlined in Table 36.

-- to 20-year Pl
+If less than 70% of the BMP implementation milestones are being met for the five year and 10- to 20-year milestone periods, the Plan will need to be evaluated and revised to either change the P reduction milestone(s) or to implement projects or actions to achieve the milestone(s) that are not being met.

 Table 36.
 Sources of data for the Phosphorus Reduction Tracking Plan.